-The American College of Emergency Physicians (ACEP) has endorsed ITLS since 1986 and recognizes the importance of quality pre-hospital care.
+ITLS is the only pre-hospital trauma education program endorsed by the American College of Emergency Physicians (ACEP).
+ACEP has endorsed ITLS since 1986 and recognizes the importance of quality pre-hospital care.
 It is dedicated to a leadership role in improving the standards and training of EMS providers.
 EMS providers, emergency nurses, and emergency physicians are members of the same team.
 If EMS providers are well trained and receive quality medical direction, the patients for whom they care will likely have a better chance of recovery.

 No group is in a better position to understand the needs and circumstances of EMS providers than the emergency physicians with whom they work.
 ITLS is supported in its educational efforts by National ACEP and individual ACEP chapters.
 National ACEP maintains a close liaison with ITLS and has an appointed seat to the Board of Directors.
-Currently 12 ACEP chapters also serve as ITLS chapters and directly oversee the teaching of certified ITLS courses in their respective states.
+Several ACEP chapters also serve as ITLS chapters and directly oversee the teaching of certified ITLS courses in their respective states.